 Loon Lake is a hamlet in the northern portion of the town of Franklin.
 The community is located on the east side of Loon Lake and is about 18 miles northeast of Saranac Lake.
 Loon Lake is approximately 3 miles long, and is positioned between Look Out and Loon Lake Mountains.

 McColloms is a hamlet in the town of Brighton in Franklin County on NY-30.
-It formed around a hotel built started by A.C.
+It formed around a hotel started by A.C.
 McCollom in 1849 in a log cabin built by Amos Rice after 1820.
+Population present day is 170.
 The hamlet is about 18 miles from the Village of Saranac Lake.

 Merrillsville is located on the Port Kent and Hopkinton Turnpike (presently County Route 26, formerly County Route 99) one mile west of NY-3 and two miles south-east of Loon Lake.
 The hamlet is about 18 miles from Saranac Lake.
 The town of Franklin was formed from the town of Belmont in 1836.
 The hamlet of Merrillsville appears on a map by the early 1830s.

 About 12 miles from the Village of Saranac Lake, Onchiota was one of the later-settled parts of the Town of Franklin.
-This community is also located in Franklin County, and has a population of 300.
+This community is also located in Franklin County.

 Paul Smiths is located in the southern part of the Town of Brighton, with Lower St. Regis Lake to the south and Osgood Pond to the north.
-The hamlet is home to Paul Smith's College, a private 4-year school and is only 12 miles outside of Saranac Lake.
+The hamlet is home to Paul Smith's College, a private 4-year school unique to the Adirondacks, and is only 12 miles outside of Saranac Lake.
 As of the 2010 census, the population was 671.